Choosing A Separate Or Combined Wedding Photographer And Videographer

 Of course, there are some pros and cons to booking combined photography and videography packages.

-Some businesses that are primarily photographers that offer videography may not be experienced in cinematography, audio, complex storytelling or the additional work and skills needed in creating high-quality wedding films.
+-Most businesses that are primarily photographers who offer videography may not be experienced in cinematography, audio, lighting, complex storytelling or the additional work and skills needed in creating high-quality wedding films through the complex editing process.

-Some combined photography and videography businesses that capture a high volume of weddings each year may have a cookie-cutter approach that lacks personalization for each couple resulting in a generic final product.
+-Many combined photography and videography businesses that capture a high volume of weddings each year may have a cookie-cutter approach that lacks personalization resulting in a generic final product.

-If your photographer and videographer are contractors you won’t meet the persons shooting your wedding day until on your wedding day when they arrive.
+-Your combined photographer and videographer will likely be contractors, you won’t meet the persons shooting your wedding day until that morning of your special day when they arrive.

 There may be several reasons why you might wish to choose a photographer and videographer from separate businesses.